 Equally, older cats can often get thinner as ageing can affect their health and senses.
 With a weaker sense of taste and smell, their appetite may decrease.

-If your vet is confident that there’s no medical reason for their loss of appetite, you can try a few simple techniques yourself to encourage them to eat.
-For example, try warming the food to room temperature, or adding a small amount of a strong smelling/tasting treat, such as a spoonful of tuna to each meal.
+If your vet is confident that there’s no medical reason for your cat’s loss of appetite, you can try a few simple techniques yourself to encourage them to eat.
+For example, try warming the food to room temperature, or adding a small amount of a strong-smelling/tasting treat that you know your cat loves, such as a spoonful of tuna to each meal.
 Varying the flavour and texture of the food may also help.
-Make sure the food is easily accessible, particularly if your senior cat has trouble getting around.
+Ensure the food is easily accessible, particularly if your senior cat has reduced mobility.

 Before changing your senior cat’s diet, speak to your vet.
-They’ll make sure that they are on the best feeding plan to suit their needs and also advise you how to make changes to their diet as easily as possible.
+They’ll ensure that they are on the best feeding plan to suit their needs and advise you on how to make changes to their diet as easily as possible.